sumdog/bee2/README.md

 <img align="right" width="200" src="https://penguindreams.org/images/airwhale-600px.jpg">

 Bee2 is an experimental provisioning system for creating and configuring virtual machines with a hosting provider.
-At the current time, Bee2 only supports Vultr as a provider and Ansible as a provisioning system.
+It supports Vultr and Digital Ocean has hosting providers and uses Ansible as its configuration system.
+In addition, it can support Name.com for DNS (assumes a manually provisioned server).
 It has default Ansible roles for provisioning Ubuntu based Docker nodes, OpenBSD e-mail servers and a FreeBSD OpenVPN gateway.
 It creates secure passwords with PGP keys, establishes firewalls and creates docker certs/keys for remote administration.
 Once the servers have been provisioned, bee2 can build and launch Docker containers, run Docker based jobs and has builtin docker files for establishing HAProxy + LetsEncrypt, and hosting static content via nginx.

 # Use and Design Documentation